Haagsche Post

 Weekly opinion magazine, which was read in the Secret Annex.

-In 1933, the Haagsche Post was declared a banned magazine in Germany.[2]
-On 29 January 1944, the Haagsche Post published an article entitled 'Will the invasion also come to the Netherlands?'.[3]
+Victor Kugler brought the Haagsche Post 'every week' for the people in hiding in the spring of 1944.[3]
+On 29 January 1944, the Haagsche Post published an article entitled 'Will the invasion also come to the Netherlands?'.[4]
 This article was accompanied by a map depicting the effects inundation would have on the Netherlands.
-Anne Frank writes in her diary about this map and the fuss it caused, incidentally without mentioning the magazine by name.[4]
-Victor Kugler brought the Haagsche Post 'every week' for the people in hiding in the spring of 1944.[5]
+Anne Frank writes in her diary about this map and the uproar it caused, but without mentioning the magazine by name.[5]

 Footnotes